Battle of the Crater: Aftermath

 Union casualties were 3,798 (504 killed, 1,881 wounded, 1,413 missing or captured), Confederate 1,491 (361 killed, 727 wounded, 403 missing or captured).
-Many of the Union losses were suffered by Ferrero's division of the United States Colored Troops.
+Disproportionate Union losses were suffered by Ferrero's division of the United States Colored Troops, many of whom were summarily executed on the battlefield or in the rear.
+Compared to the average ratio for Civil War battles of 4.8 wounded to one dead, for black troops at the Crater it was 1.8 to one.
 Both black and white wounded prisoners were taken to the Confederate hospital at Poplar Lawn, in Petersburg.
-Meade brought charges against Burnside, and a subsequent court of inquiry censured Burnside along with Brig.
+Burnside had not given up hope and he petitioned Meade to let him try another attack but General E.O.C.
+Ord dismissed the idea as absurd.
+Meade brought charges against Burnside, and a subsequent court of inquiry censured him along with Brig.
 Gens.
 Ledlie, Ferrero, Orlando B. Willcox, and Col. Zenas R. Bliss.
-Burnside was never again assigned to duty.
+Burnside was removed from command of the IX Corps on August 26 and replaced with General John G. Parke.
 Although he was as responsible for the defeat as Burnside, Meade escaped immediate censure.
 However, in early 1865, the Congressional Joint Committee on the Conduct of the War exonerated Burnside and condemned Meade for changing the plan of attack, which did little good for Burnside, whose reputation had been ruined.
 As for Mahone, the victory, won largely because of his efforts in supporting Johnson's stunned men, earned him a lasting reputation as one of the best young generals of Lee's army in the last years of the war.

 Grant wrote to Chief of Staff Henry W. Halleck, "It was the saddest affair I have witnessed in this war."
 He also stated to Halleck, "Such an opportunity for carrying fortifications I have never seen and do not expect again to have."

 Pleasants, who had no role in the battle itself, received praise for his idea and its execution.
 When he was appointed a brevet brigadier general on March 13, 1865, the citation made explicit mention of his role.

 Grant subsequently gave in his evidence before the Committee on the Conduct of the War:

 Despite the battle being a tactical Confederate victory, the strategic situation in the Eastern Theater remained unchanged.
 Both sides remained in their trenches, and the siege continued.

 Historic site

 The area of the Battle of the Crater is a frequently-visited portion of Petersburg National Battlefield Park.
-The mine entrance is open for inspection annually on the anniversary of the battle.
 There are sunken areas, where air shafts and cave-ins extend up to the "T" shape near the end.
 The park includes many other sites, primarily those that were a portion of the Union lines around Petersburg.